marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 Example of a core-model generation and export
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``Template/`` folder (created by running the ``pymcma --install`` command) includes two files illustrating the basic use of Pyomo for a core-model development, as well as the model-instance export in the ``dill``-format accepted by the ``pymcma``.
+The ``Template/`` folder (created by running the ``pymcma --install`` command) includes four files illustrating the basic use of Pyomo for a core-model development, as well as the model-instance export in the ``dill``-format accepted by the ``pymcma``.
+In case of the complex MCMA models it is often required to split the implementation in several files for the sake of readability and maintainability.

-The example consists of two files:
+The example consists of four files:

-#. ``example.py`` - generates a very simple model developed in Pyomo.
+#. ``export.py`` - This is an example of export a very simple model developed in Pyomo to dill format.
-    Separate functions define the abstract model and the concrete model, respectively.
-The main function drives the model generation and exports the concrete model in the dill-format.
+    Separate file define the abstract model.
+A concrete instance is generated by applying data to defined abstract model

+#. ``sms.py`` - This file contains symbolic model specification (SMS) of the model (abstract model)

+#. ``inst.py`` - This file contains example of ``inst()`` function that will
+   later instantiate the concrete model with prepared data.

-#. ``example.dat`` - contains data in the AMPL format used in concrete model creation.
+#. ``example.dat`` - This file contains data in the AMPL format used in concrete model creation.
     In development of actual models other data formats might be more suitable.
     We suggest to consult the extensive Pyomo documentation for alternatives that might fit better management of data used for the core-model parameters.